andrewacashner/hearingfaithms/chapters/chapter-2.md

 when a new church building was added later, this image was incorporated as the central element atop the high altar.]

-The poem makes "confusion" of sight and hearing, which is projected partly through irregular poetic meter
+The poem makes *equivocación* (confusion) of sight and hearing, which is projected partly through irregular poetic meter
 (`(ref float 'poem 'Oigan_todos_del_ave-Galan)`).[^Galan-meter] In his musical setting for eleven voices in three choirs, Galán creates *equivocación* through rhythm, notation, and texture.